jarrettmeyer/speaker.js/readme.md

 # Speaker.js

 This is a demo project that I used for teaching about JavaScript objects.
 The project is designed to work in [NodeJS](http://nodejs.org).
+Check out the [blog post](http://jarrettmeyer.com/blog/2014/01/08/javascript-objects/).

 ## Requirements